ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## converting values from labview

-if you need to convert a labview mclennan ini file, these are usually found in `c:\labview modules\Drivers\Mclennan PM600\INI Files` on the instrument.
+if you need to convert a previous SECI/labview mclennan ini file, these are usually found in `c:\labview modules\Drivers\Mclennan PM600\INI Files` on the NDX computer.
 A file will have an entry like:
 ```
 [M0]
 Name = "Mclennan Newport"